EleutherAI

-EleutherAI (/əˈluːθər/) is a grass-roots non-profit artificial intelligence (AI) research group.
-The group, considered an open-source version of OpenAI, was formed in a Discord server in July 2020 by Connor Leahy, Sid Black, and Leo Gao to organize a replication of GPT-3.
+EleutherAI (/əˈluːθər/) is a non-profit artificial intelligence (AI) research group.
+The group, considered an open-source version of OpenAI, was formed in a Discord server in 2020 to create an open-source version of GPT-3.
 In early 2023, it formally incorporated as the EleutherAI Institute, a non-profit research institute.
+As of 2025, the nonprofit maintains widely-used training datasets, conducts research, and is involved in public policy, among other activities.

 History

 EleutherAI began as a Discord server on July 7, 2020, under the tentative name "LibreAI" before rebranding to "EleutherAI" later that month, in reference to eleutheria, the Greek word for liberty.
-Its founding members are Connor Leahy, Len Gao, and Sid Black.
-They co-wrote the code for Eleuther to serve as a collection of open source AI research, creating a machine learning model similar to GPT-3.
+Its founding members are Connor Leahy, Leo Gao, and Sid Black.
+They co-wrote the code for EleutherAI to serve as a collection of open source AI research, creating a machine learning model similar to GPT-3.

 On December 31, 2020, EleutherAI released The Pile, a curated dataset of diverse text for training large language models.
 While the paper referenced the existence of the GPT-Neo models, the models themselves were not released until March 21, 2021.
-According to a retrospective written several months later, the authors did not anticipate that "people would care so much about our 'small models.
 On June 9, 2021, EleutherAI followed this up with GPT-J-6B, a six billion parameter language model that was again the largest open-source GPT-3-like model in the world.
 These language models were released under the Apache 2.0 free software license and are considered to have "fueled an entirely new wave of startups".

-While EleutherAI initially turned down funding offers, preferring to use Google's TPU Research Cloud Program to source their compute, by early 2021 they had accepted funding from CoreWeave (a small cloud computing company) and SpellML (a cloud infrastructure company) in the form of access to powerful GPU clusters that are necessary for large scale machine learning research.
+While EleutherAI initially turned down funding offers, preferring to use Google's TPU Research Cloud Program to source their compute, by early 2021 they had accepted funding from CoreWeave (a cloud computing company) and SpellML (a cloud infrastructure company) in the form of access to powerful GPU clusters that are necessary for large scale machine learning research.
 On Feb 10, 2022, they released GPT-NeoX-20B, a model similar to their prior work but scaled up thanks to the resources CoreWeave provided.